-The market for office space within the Central Area is oversupplied with outdated office stock, particularly within Victoria Avenue Office Area (Opportunity Site PA8.1).
-Much of this stock is too large, underused/vacant, and unlikely to meet the changing requirements of small to medium sized occupiers - the focus of demand for office space in Southend.
-Providing a range of flexible, good quality, offices as part of mixed use developments will help to create viable proposals and a better balance of space than currently on offer.
+- 61 The market for office space within the Central Area is oversupplied with outdated office stock, particularly within Victoria Avenue Office Area (Opportunity Site PA8.1).
+Much of this stock is too large, underused/vacant, and unlikely to meet the changing requirements of small to medium sized occupiers the focus of demand for office space in Southend.
+Providing a range of flexible, good quality, offices as part of mixed use developments will help to create viable proposals and a better balance of space than currently on offer. - 62 Flexible, good quality office development is principally promoted in the following policy areas High Street, London Road, Warrior Square, Clifftown, Tylers, and Victoria Gateway Neighbourhood Policy Area.
+The policies for these areas, and opportunity sites are set out within Part C: Policy Areas and Site Allocations of this plan.

-8 Core Strategy CP1: Town Centre (6,500), plus Seafront (750) = 7,250
+&lt;sup>9 Core Strategy CP1: Town Centre (6,500), plus Seafront (750) = 7,250